tembo-io/trunk/cli/README.md

 The Trunk CLI allows for building, publishing and installing Postgres extensions of all kinds.
 It abstracts away complexities of extension development and management with the following commands:
-- `trunk build` - compiles extensions and supports nested dependencies.
+- `trunk build` - Compiles extensions of all kinds.
-- `trunk publish` - publishes an extension to the registry, making it available for discovery and installation.
+- `trunk publish` - Publish extensions to the registry, making it available to the Postgres community for discovery and installation.
-- `trunk install` - download and install the extension distribution, in whichever environment trunk is run.
+- `trunk install` - Downloads Postgres extensions from the Trunk registry and installs in whichever environment trunk is `run.

 ## Installation
 The Trunk CLI is hosted at [crates.io](https://crates.io/crates/pg-trunk) and can be installed with `cargo`.